 So, hungry pysja wants to have food!
 And so the journey to the sea begins.
 Just like humans, the birds get attracted by shiny lights, so every year there are a lot of unfortunate and confused pysjas invading the nearby town.
 Frightend by the noise and the unusual environment, they crawl under cars and wander around plan-less and frightened.
 That’ts where the inhabitants of Vestmannaeyjar come for the rescue - every fall the children go out and collect the pysjas and bring them to the sea the next morning.
 Some of the more exhausted pysjas even get nursed before being released.
 An act of kindness - I find this absolutely brilliant!
 Maybe one day I have the chance to go there and somehow participate in this event.

-For more informations about the pysjas rescue, I refer to the iceland magazine page here.
+For more informations about the pysjas rescue, I refer to the Iceland magazine.

 So, we wanted to take the ferry to Vestmannaeyjar, but once we stood at the shore and got a full load of the bad weather and practically no visibility we decided not to do that.
 We anyways got another chance to visit those little adorable creatures, but that will be another post in the future 🙂